Ramyashruti06/Vehicle-tracking-NodeMCU/README.md

 # Vehicle-tracking-NodeMCU
-Iot-based Vehicle Tracking System using NodeMCU
+IoT-based Vehicle Tracking System using NodeMCU

 ## Objective
-The objective of this project is to design an IoT-based vehicle tracking system with the usage of NodeMCU and GPS module to enable real-time monitoring.
+The objective of this project is to design an IoT-based vehicle tracking system using NodeMCU and GPS module to enable real-time monitoring.

 ## Overview
 This project is an IoT based monitoring system which will track the location of vehicles in real-time using NodeMCU and GPS technology.